Talk about this article...

 The Washington County Water Conservancy District of southwest Utah proposes to build 140 miles of pipeline from Lake Powell with pump stations to lift the water over a divide (elevation of 6,240 feet) to St. George and Kanab.

-The water right for the Lake Powell Pipeline is junior to the projects that are currently operational under the Central Utah Project, which include the Bonneville Unit, Uintah County Water Conservancy District and Duschene County Water Conservancy District.
+The water right for the Lake Powell Pipeline is junior to the projects that are currently operational under the Central Utah Project and its Units.
 The proposed annual Colorado River depletion for Washington County is 82,249 acre-feet, with a pipeline lateral to carry 4,000 acre-feet to Kane County; the combined depletion is 86,249 acre-feet.
 There was once a discussion for a lateral pipeline to carry 13,249 acre-feet to Iron County, but Iron County has since exited the planning process because of project's high costs.
 The total projected price has been escalating over time and presently estimated to range from $1.5 billion to $2.5 billion.
 So far $25 million dollars has been spent on planning documents by the state of Utah.

 The reservoir that stores water for the proposed Lake Powell Pipeline is actually Flaming Gorge Reservoir, which is on the Green River in Utah and Wyoming.
 Flaming Gorge Dam would release the water to flow down the Green River and eventually into Lake Powell.